 – Think about your booking and canceling policies, are they flexible enough?

 Is there anything else we didn’t mention here?
 Think about what kind of people usually visited your hotel and how their needs might have changed.

-Harness the technological advances that this year brought to the hospitality industry, because this is the new reality.
+Harness the technological advances that this year brought to the hospitality industry, because this is a new reality.
 There is still time to implement new software to take your hotel to the next level by automation.
-A fast, modern and somewhat more contactless hotel experience is definitely what the future traveller will need.
+A fast, modern and somewhat more contactless hotel experience is definitely what the future traveler will need.

 And lastly, but probably most importantly: make sure you and your employees are physically and mentally healthy.
 After all, we are all human and you can’t run a business without manpower!